Moddable-OpenSource/moddable/documentation/files/files.md

 let buffer1 = resource.slice(5);		// Get a buffer starting from offset 5
 let buffer2 = resource.slice(0, 10);	// Get a buffer of the first 10 bytes
 ```

+The optional `copy` argument defaults to `true`.
+If it is set to `false`, the return value is a read-only `HostBuffer` that references the original resource data.
+This option is useful for creating a reference to a portion of the resource data without copying it to RAM.

 ***